petershin/liferay-learn/docs/commerce/latest/en/store-management/configuring-shipping-methods/applying-shipping-method-restrictions.md

 ---
 # Applying Shipping Method Restrictions

-You may need to apply a shipping restriction for your store to specific countries or regions.
+Your store may have shipping restrictions to specific countries or regions.
 This means these countries are not available during the checkout process.
-These restrictions will apply to all shipping options for a particular shipping method.
-For example, restrictions applied to the _Flat Rate_ shipping method will not apply to the _Variable Rates_ shipping method.
+These restrictions apply to all shipping options for a particular shipping method.
+For example, restrictions applied to the _Flat Rate_ shipping method don't apply to the _Variable Rates_ shipping method.

 To apply a restriction: